-Aglianico Beneventano
+Aglianico Benevento

-Aglianico Beneventano: a Wine with a Legendary Name
+Aglianico Beneventano: A Wine with a Legendary Name

-Characteristics of the Aglianico Beneventano wine
+Characteristics of the Aglianico Benevento Wine

 Aglianico is also a wine with good longevity: young wines can be drunk after a couple of years, while aged wines can be kept for several years.